10bhavesh10/MCQgeneration/README.md

 # Key Features:

-- Text Preprocessing: Implemented various text cleaning and transformation methods, including HTML tag removal, punctuation removal, tokenization, stopword removal, stemming, and lemmatization.
+- **Text Preprocessing**: Implemented various text cleaning and transformation methods, including HTML tag removal, punctuation removal, tokenization, stopword removal, stemming, and lemmatization.
-- Text Summarization: Utilized the BART transformer model to generate concise summaries of the input articles.
+- **Text Summarization**: Utilized the BART transformer model to generate concise summaries of the input articles.
-- Keyword Extraction: Employed the KeyBERT library to identify the most relevant keywords from the article summaries.
+- **Keyword Extraction**: Employed the KeyBERT library to identify the most relevant keywords from the article summaries.
-- MCQ Generation: Developed a custom MCQgenerator class to create multiple-choice questions based on the extracted keywords.
+- **MCQ Generation**: Developed a custom MCQgenerator class to create multiple-choice questions based on the extracted keywords.
 The questions include a masked keyword, the correct answer, and distractors generated using WordNet relationships.
-- Gradio UI: Designed a Gradio-based user interface to make the application accessible and user-friendly.
+- **Gradio UI**: Designed a Gradio-based user interface to make the application accessible and user-friendly.
 The UI allows users to input articles, view the generated summaries, keywords, and MCQs, and interact with the various functionalities.

 # Usage